Eddie Rosario Player Props: Braves vs. Mets

 Eddie Rosario At The Plate

-- Rosario has three doubles, a triple, three home runs and four walks while hitting .222.
+- Rosario is hitting .230 with three doubles, a triple, three home runs and four walks.

-- Rosario enters this game on a four-game hitting streak.
-During his last games, he's hitting .316 with two homers.
+- Rosario enters this game on a five-game hitting streak.
+During his last outings, he's hitting .412 with two homers.

-- In 50.0% of his games this year (11 of 22), Rosario has picked up at least one hit, and in five of those games (22.7%) he recorded more than one.

-- Rosario has driven in a run in four games this year (18.2%), including one multiple-RBI game.
+- Rosario has driven in a run in four games this season (17.4%), including one multiple-RBI game.

-- In eight games this year (36.4%), he has scored, including multiple runs twice.
+- In eight games this season (34.8%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.